rancoud/RTwitterBot/README.md

 * add small job for each appel
 * get or set output
 * usable in command
-* download retry 3 times after 1 second after if not reachable

 ## Nota Bene
 JSON informations